 To test the efficacy of the change package, the National Council, in partnership with Friends Research Institute and Aurora Research Institute, conducted an 18-month pilot program with 12 Federally Qualified Health Centers (FQHCs) from across the country.
 Sites received targeted, multi-modal and responsive training to implement SBIRT using the change package.
 Lessons from these sites are shared throughout the document as success stories and tips from pilot participants.

 In response to feedback from participants during the change package pilot phase, the National Council developed two companion guides: one guide tailored to providers seeking clinical guidance, and one to expand on the nuances of communicating for adolescent SBIRT engagement.

-The Provider Guide is an abbreviated version of the full change package, Improving Adolescent Health: Facilitating Change for Excellence in SBIRT.
-It serves as a quick reference for providers who work directly with adolescents to deliver SBIRT in a primary care setting and are seeking clinical guidance and easy access to provider tools.
-Thus, it presents a condensed version of the clinical areas of action for SBIRT implementation, and omits operational considerations such as policies, procedures, and change management strategies.
-For comprehensive clinical guidance and resources, please refer to the full change package.
+This Provider Guide is an abbreviated version of the full change package.
+It serves as a reference for providers who work directly with adolescents providing SBIRT in a primary care setting seeking clinical guidance and easy access to tools.
+Thus, it presents a condensed version of the clinical areas of action for SBIRT delivery, and omits operational considerations such as policies, procedures and change management strategies.
+For comprehensive clinical and operational guidance, please refer to the full change package.